First-Coder/TS3-Webinterface/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Changelog
 You can find [here](https://first-coder.de/index.php?download#changelog) always the up to date changelog